 You get precisely the car model you choose.
 The registration and insurance are in your name.
 In a sense you own the car.
 But you must only complete a couple pages of paperwork after booking, and make one small upfront payment commensurate with and probably cheaper than the cost of an "equivalent" car rental.

 When your car lease duration ends, your ownership of the car ends.
 You just return the car and walk away.
-That's it.
-There's not even an inspection of the vehicle upon return, because the included zero-deductible insurance is there to take care of any and all damages that may have occurred — no ifs, ands or buts.

 The vehicle can then be sold on the open market by the leasing company as a used car.
 It's used, yes, but of course it's still quite new.
 Nevertheless, a used car in France can be sold at a much lower tax rate than can a new car.
 Thus the short-term tax-free car leasing program puts myriad virtually new yet discounted cars on the open market in France.
 As you can imagine, there's great demand among the French public for those cars.

 Thus you win, the French carmaker wins, the French public wins.